 Before you do anything in RPG Maker itself, I’d recommend playing with a few Ruby tutorials to get a feel for things.
 You’ll need to know some basic programming concepts, like classes, methods, and arrays/dictionaries.

-Getting a feel for Ruby syntax is rather important, as VX Ace doesn’t have nice features like syntax highlighting and checking.
-You won’t figure out you made a typo until you build and the game doesn’t run.
+Getting a feel for Ruby syntax is rather important, as VX Ace doesn’t have nice features like Intellisense.
+You sometimes won’t figure out you made a typo until you build and the game doesn’t run.

 I’d also suggest installing Ruby for Windows alongside RPG Maker so you can try out your code in irb (an interactive command-line utility that allows you to write and run Ruby code a line at a time).
 I found this helpful when trying to work out non-obvious syntax errors.